 - Do you have enough paid team to not only run the ministry but time to develop creative ways to GROW the ministry?

-- Do they have budget and opportunity to attend a conference, i.e. KidMin or a Ministry Wave Leadership Cohort to be challenged and gather new ideas?
+- Do they have budget and opportunity to attend a conference, i.e. Children’s Pastors Conference, or a Ministry Wave Leadership Cohort to be challenged and gather new ideas?

-Is your house in order?
+- Facility: Is your house in order?
 I When was the last time you toured your own facility, looking at it as through the lens of a guest?
 You might be surprised at the things they notice.
-They will notice and may not return.
+They will notice and may or may not return.

-Clean, attractive, well-organized and secure spaces are critical for parents considering to leave their priceless babies in your nursery and classes.
+Clean, attractive, well-organized and secure spaces are critical for parents considering leaving their priceless babies in your nursery and classes.
 This is also a potential negative if you’re trying to recruit new volunteers to serve.
-If this space is not in order or smells, clean it up!
+If this space is not in order or smells, it needs to be cleaned up!